 Curriculum and program acceptance requirements are subject to change.
-Program start dates vary; check with your program counselor for details.
-The tuition and fees are approximate based on 2024-2025 rates and are subject to change prior to the start of the academic year.
+Program start dates vary; check with your academic counselor for details.
+The tuition and fees are approximate based on 2025-2026 rates and are subject to change prior to the start of the academic year.

-\Denotes CBE classes
+\CBE delivery only